netlify/next-on-netlify/README.md

 - `_redirects`
 - `next-on-netlify` redirects

-- `netlify.toml`
+Currently, there is no support for redirects set in your `netlify.toml` file.

 [Read more about Netlify redirects here](https://docs.netlify.com/routing/redirects/).

 #### Custom Netlify Functions

 `next-on-netlify` creates one Netlify Function for each of your SSR pages and API endpoints.
 It is currently not possible to create custom Netlify Functions.
-Let me know if you have a need for this feature and we can add it.
+This feature is on our list to do.

 ## Caveats